-- Bike your way through Santa Monica with self-guided bike itineraries that range from wellness to art themed experiences.
+59. Bike your way through Santa Monica with self-guided bike itineraries that range from wellness to art-themed experiences.

-- Gather a crowd of friends or office mates for a game of frisbee on the beach.
-Pick up ultimate frisbee games can be found south of the pier.
+60. Gather a crowd of friends or office mates for a game of frisbee on the beach.
+Pick-up ultimate frisbee games can be found south of the pier.

-- Enjoy a game of volleyball at Santa Monica’s many beach volleyball courts, where several US Olympic beach volleyball competitors have trained.
-Dotted along the length of the beach, there are courts available to the public on a first come, first serve basis.
+61. Enjoy a game of volleyball at Santa Monica’s many beach volleyball courts, where several US Olympic beach volleyball competitors have trained.
+Dotted along the length of the beach, there are courts available to the public on a first-come, first-serve basis.
 Olympic Gold Medalist Misty May-Treanor notes the courts south of the pier are her favorite.

-- Flex your muscles at the Original Muscle Beach, which beckons visitors to test their strength and work on their beach body in an open-air gym.
-Test out the fully restored areas featuring chinning bars, parallel bars, rings and small jungle gyms for children.
-Celebrities such as Jack LaLanne, Jayne Mansfield, and Mae West were frequent visitors at Muscle Beach, helping to establish Southern California as a body builder’s paradise.
+62. Flex your muscles at the Original Muscle Beach, which beckons visitors to test their strength and work on their beach body in an open-air gym.
+Test out the fully restored areas featuring chinning bars, parallel bars, rings, and small jungle gyms for children.
+Celebrities such as Jack LaLanne, Jayne Mansfield, and Mae West were frequent visitors at Muscle Beach, helping to establish Southern California as a bodybuilder’s paradise.

-- Work out by jogging one of the many the stairways that lead from Ocean Avenue down to the Pacific Coast Highway.
+65. Work out by jogging one of the many stairways that lead from Ocean Avenue down to the Pacific Coast Highway.

-- The South Bay Bicycle Trail runs for 22 miles from Will Rogers State Beach to Torrance County Beach and provides a unique way to see a long stretch of Pacific coastline and get some exercise.
+67. The South Bay Bike Trail runs for 22 miles from Will Rogers State Beach to Torrance County Beach and provides a unique way to see a long stretch of Pacific coastline and get some exercise.
 With easy points of entry and exit, cyclists can make the ride as long or as short as they desire.

-- Bicycle along one of Santa Monica’s great city bike paths, such as the Santa Monica Pier Bridge at Colorado Avenue, Bicknell Avenue, Ocean Park Boulevard or Ashland Avenue.
+68. Bicycle along on of Santa Monica’s great city bike paths, such as the Santa Monica Pier Bridge at Colorado Avenue, Bickness Avenue, Ocean Park Boulevard, or Ashland Avenue.